pgoyal94/stock-analysis/README.md

 It appears as though $ENPH and $RUN stand out in the 2018 output as the two stocks that were able to have positive results despite the rest of the green stocks posting negative results.
 This may mean that they had a particularly good year for some reason or something they do helps them diffentiate themselves and allows them to break away from the way the market moves, unlike the rest of the analyzed stocks.
 This is purely speculatio, and further understanding of the stocks would be required prior to providing an investment strategy suggestion.

 Suggestions to Steve's parents would also depend on how risk averse they are and what they would like to see in terms of results from their investments.
-We see some stocks have smaller returns and losses (such as $AY and $TERP) and that may be a safer investment if they are looking to be careful with their investments.
-But if they decide they are looking to go all in on the green energy movement and want to be a part of the market movers, they may choose to go more high risk, high reward with stocks that swing more intensely (such as $ENPH, $SEDG, or even $DQ).
+We see some stocks have smaller returns and losses (such as _$AY_ and _$TERP_) and that may be a safer investment if they are looking to be careful with their investments.
+But if they decide they are looking to go all in on the green energy movement and want to be a part of the market movers, they may choose to go more high risk, high reward with stocks that swing more intensely (such as _$ENPH_, _$SEDG_, or even _$DQ_).
 Looking at overall market trends of the green energy space may be important as well.
 It may be in Steve's best interest to find other industries even - maybe other causes they care about - to truly help his parents diversify their investments.

 ### Refactored Script vs. Original
 The first thing I noticed about the code was how fast the refactored code was able to run as compared to the original script.
 In the refactored script, we run through the data and create and array (see code below) with the relevant information prior to printing it all out into the results table.
 Arrays tend to be more time efficient than loops.